Internet-lab/LinuxPC/README.md

 **Note:** Since the default location of *liveCD.iso* is in a subdirectory of `/tmp`, the ISO image is lost after rebooting.

 ## 4. Create a bootable flash drive with LiveCD

+### 4.1 Insert flash drive
-a.
-Check that the  flash drive from Step 3.3 nto a USB port of the computer where Virtual with the VM from Step 3 is running.
-The flash drive must be mounted in the Ubuntu VM.
+Insert a flash drive (min.
+16 GB) into a USB port of the computer where Virtualbox is running.
+The flash drive must be mounted in the *Build VM*.
 Sometimes the Ubuntu VM is unable to grab the flash drive, i.e., it does not appear as a drive.
 In this case, select the Ubuntu VM in the VM Manager and go to Settings→ Ports → USB, and add the flash drive.
 Then removing and re-inserting the flash drive should show it in the Ubuntu VM.

-Another reason that the  flash drive does not mount is that the flash drive requires USB 3.0, and the Virtualbox VM is not configured for this.
-In this case, you have to shutdown Ubuntu, and in Virtualbox select "Settings->Port->USB" and select `USB3.0 Controller`.
-Then, insert the flash drive again and see if it is mounted.

-b.
+### 4.2 Install LiveCD on flash drive

+a.
 Identify the device name of the flash drive with the command

 ```$ sudo lsblk -p```

 Typically, the device name is /dev/sdb with one partition /dev/sdb1 (It can be /dev/sdc or /dev/sdc1).

-c.
+b.
 From the home directory of `labuser`, run the script with the command

 ```$ sudo bash createBootableUSB.sh```